 Measure out 1–2 cups of soy wax flakes and melt in a microwave-safe glass.
 My wax took about 90 seconds to melt completely, but your time may vary.

 While the wax is melting, place the wick in your candle jar.
-Be sure the wick is straight and that the tab is pressed to the bottom.
-Help keep it in place by placing popsicle sticks on each side of the wick.
+Keep the wick straight by placing popsicle sticks on each side of the wick.

-Note: You can have fun with this!
-Customize your DIY massage candles by adding in your favorite combinations of essential oils.
-I love using woodsy oils like cedarwood as a base and adding in a few drops of a citrus oil, like clementine, just to keep things interesting.
-About 30 drops divided between your favorite scents will give you a really pleasant candle that isn't too strong.
+Customize your DIY massage candles by adding your favorite combinations of essential oils.
+I love using woodsy oils like cedarwood as a base and adding in a few drops of citrus oil, like clementine, just to keep things interesting.

 For calming candles: